-Erik J. Bitterbaum, Ph.D., president of SUNY Cortland since 2003, has overseen a physical and cultural transformation of campus and expanded the College's relevance in the community, the region and the world.
+Erik J. Bitterbaum, Ph.D., president of SUNY Cortland since 2003, has overseen a physical and cultural transformation of campus and expanded the university's relevance in the community, the region and the world.

-President Bitterbaum presided over the largest capital campaign in College history, the $27 million Educating Champions, the Campaign for Cortland, and his guidance has helped the College remain strong financially and maintain high-quality enrollment.
+President Bitterbaum presided over the largest capital campaign in SUNY Cortland history, the $27 million Educating Champions, the Campaign for Cortland, and his guidance has helped the university remain strong financially and maintain high-quality enrollment.

 A biologist who specializes in ornithology, President Bitterbaum previously served as president of West Virginia University at Parkersburg.